coinrange/Hebe-Web/README.md

 Three key parameters determine which account is eligible for block generation, which account has the right to generate a block, and which block is selected as the final block to avoid conflicts: basic target value, target value and cumulative difficulty value;

 Base target
-In order to win the right to forge (generate blocks), the HEBE account does this by generating a hash value that is smaller than the given base target value.
+In order to win the right to forge (generate blocks), the RANGE account does this by generating a hash value that is smaller than the given base target value.
 This basic target value is very different with the generation of the block.
 It is derived from the basic target value of the previous block multiplied by the time (in seconds) from the generation of the block to the previous block.

 Target value
 Each account will calculate this value based on the effective equity of the account